This National Park Is Basically Joshua Tree Meets the Ocean

 And get this: It’s just three dollars to enter.
 If you’re a BVI citizen, it’s free.

 THERE ARE ABOUT 60 TROPICAL ISLANDS in the BVI, and of those, just 16 are inhabited.
-Tortola, Anegada, Jost Van Dyke, and Virgin Gorda contain most of the action; the rest range from private isles like Richard Branson’s Necker and Moskito islands and Google co-founder Larry Page’s Eustatia Island to snorkeling hotspots like Salt Island, home to salt ponds and the wreck of the RMS Rhone (featured in the movie The Deep), to uninhabited spits of land best explored on foot.
+Tortola, Anegada, Jost Van Dyke, and Virgin Gorda contain most of the action; the rest range from private isles like Richard Branson’s Necker and Moskito islands, Google co-founder Larry Page’s Eustatia Island, and the pirate-founded luxury hotel Saba Rock, to snorkeling hotspots like Salt Island, home to salt ponds and the wreck of the RMS Rhone (featured in the movie The Deep), to uninhabited spits of land best explored on foot.
 Most of the islands are volcanic in origin, making the terrain hilly, rugged, and lush with vegetation—with the exception of flat and easy-to-identify Anegada (helpful if you’re on a boat).
 It owes its distinct geology to ancient creatures, aka it’s mostly limestone and coral.